-Except in cases where the author’s economic rights are transferred or on the basis of a permission (license) provided by the author, the use of the work by others is permitted (except for the cases provided for in § 4 of the Copyright Act).
-The author has the right to claim compensation for property and non-property harm caused, terminate the unlawful use, and refrain from further infringement if the work or the subject of copyright rights is used unlawfully.
+Except in cases where your economic rights are transferred or on the basis of a permission (license) provided by you, the use of the work by others is permitted (except for the cases provided for in § 4 of the Copyright Act).
+If the work or the subject of copyright rights is used unlawfully, the author has the right to claim compensation for property and non-property harm caused, terminate the unlawful use, and refrain from further infringement.
 Additionally, the author has the right to request that the outcome of such use be handed over.

-The exterior design of the product can be protected by registering an industrial design.
-Everything that can be seen with the so-called naked eye can be protected.
-When a product’s appearance sets it apart from competing items of a similar nature, registering an industrial design is a smart move.
+Registering an industrial design is a smart move when the sales argument of the product is precisely its appearance that sets it apart from competing items of a similar nature.
 Various items of clothing, packaging and jewelry have been registered as designs, as well as, for example, sauna houses, parcel machines or electric scooters.
 It can be said that for almost all products, among other things, emphasis is also placed on the appearance, and therefore all products can be registered as an industrial design.

-The Estonian Patent Office provides free consultations so that you can learn more about industrial designs, the reasons why it makes sense to protect them, and the considerations you should make when filing a registration application.
+The Estonian Patent Office provides free consultations where you can learn more about industrial designs, the reasons why it makes sense to protect them, and the considerations you should make when filing a registration application.
 Consultations are not just for registering industrial designs in Estonia; you can also get advice if you want to protect your design in the entire European Union.
 Questions regarding consultations should be addressed to the email address firstname.lastname@example.org or call +372 627 7921.

-The invention is a new solution to a technical problem.
+Invention is a new solution to a technical problem.
 There may be several solutions to the same problem, each of which may be a new invention.
 An invention can be a method, device or substance.
 The method means both production processes and all kinds of technical methods, for example, data collection and processing, diagnostics, etc.